allthatido/FileGPT/README.md

  - Download the LLama family model (GGML V3 only) you want to test.
 Refer to README.md in the `models` folder.

  - install dependencies.
 If you get an error for the below command, install each library indivisually using pip install.
+Windows users may have to install latest Visual C++ libraries from [here](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170)
    ```bash
       pip install -r requirements.txt